Nvidia Built a Financial Machine to Keep the AI Boom Running. What Happens When It Can't?

 Writer and contributor

 The growth comes with costs.
-CoreWeave's Q3 SEC filing shows about $14 billion in total debt.
+CoreWeave's Q3 SEC filing shows approximately $14 billion in total debt.
 Interest expense for the quarter was $310.6 million, more than triple what it was a year ago.
 The company posted a net loss of $110 million despite adjusted EBITDA margins above 60 percent.

 "Something changed in the last six months where the scale got so big it's warping things," Goldberg told The Verge.